sgolanka/Template/_texts/forFormattingTesting.md

 This line is typed right below the one above, but the one above ends with two slashes.
 Yet another way would be to add at least 2 blank spaces to the end of a line.
 The line above ends with many blank spaces.
 \\
-Above this line is 2 backslashes with no other text-since it doesen't seem to work otherwise.
+Above this line is 2 backslashes with no other text-since it doesen't seem to work otherwise.<br /><br />
+OK so now I added HTML--the code for inserting a break or blank line.
+I added 2 of them to the end of the line above.

 I skipped a line (created a blank line) above this.
 I am ending this line with 2 slashes, and below this, the above text is repeated, but formatted with dashes to make each line separate.
 The blank lines and slashes are left in place.\\
 - I am typing a bunch of words to create a sentence that will be part of a paragraph.
 Or maybe part of text that I will try to display in a few different ways.